arihantbansal/deaudit/README.md

-# deaudit - A decentralized Audit marketplace on Polygon
+# DeAudit - A decentralized Audit marketplace on Polygon

 ## Inspiration